Duel Mode: 1v1 Competitive Sudoku

 How long does a Duel match take?

 A typical Duel lasts a few minutes, depending on the puzzle difficulty and the players' skill levels.
-Because there is only one round, Duels are significantly faster than Battle Royale matches.
+It is one round, the same length as a single-round Battle Royale, and shorter than a multi-round Tournament.

 What happens if no opponent is found?